-As part of these efforts, we have transitioned to a "Company with Three Committees (Nomination, Audit and Remuneration Committees)" corporate format as a result of a decision made at the Annual Shareholders Meeting in May of 2017.
-We did this for the following reasons.
+As part of these efforts, we have adopted the "Company with Three Committees (Nomination, Audit and Remuneration Committees)" system for the following reasons.

-- To strengthen management oversight functionality by separating auditors from directors. - (2) To promote transparency of authority and responsibility in carrying out operations and to make management more dynamic. - (3) To improve the transparency and objectivity of management. - (4) To build a globally-compliant governance system.
+- (1) To strengthen management oversight functionality by separating auditors from directors. - (2) To promote transparency of authority and responsibility in carrying out operations and to make management more dvnamic. - (3) To improve the transparency and objectivity of management. - (4) To build a globally-compliant governance system.

 J. Front Retailing is a pure holding company, and as such entrusts the various operating companies with the authority to handle operations (not including important matters pertaining to the Group management) in order to ensure rapid decisionmaking and achieve greater clarity in management responsibility.

 As a pure holding company, our roles and responsibilities are as follows.

-- (1) Establishing the Group-wide corporate governance. - (2) Planning and drafting of the Group Vision, the Group Medium-term Business Plan, and the Group Management Policy, as well as monitoring progress and results thereof. - (3) Optimizing distribution of the Group management resources. - Establishing a Group-wide risk management system and performing internal audits. - (5) Handling decision-making pertaining to important Group management operations. - (6) Providing advice on and approvals for each operating company's management direction and management strategy, and supervising and evaluating progress.
+- (1) Establishing the Group-wide corporate governance. - (2) Planning and drafting of the Group Vision, the Group Medium-term Business Plan, and the Group Management Policy, as well as monitoring progress and results thereof. - (3) Optimizing distribution of the Group management resources. - (4) Establishing a Group-wide risk management system and performing internal audits. - (5) Handling decision-making pertaining to important Group management operations. - (6) Providing advice on and approvals for each operating company's management direction and management strategy, and supervising and evaluating progress.